benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 _"I have always insisted on having an open plan office.
 It makes things so much easier when you can simply get up and walk over to a colleague if you need to discuss something.
 Ideas flow a lot more freely..."_

 I couldn't agree more!
 Unwanted distractions and careless ad-hoc interruptions are a sure-fire method of boosting productivity.
 Actively prohibiting [flow][5] is a small price to pay for such productivity gains.
-Oh, unless he literally means to chop his productivity down woth rough and indiscriminately blows?
-That wouldn't be good.
+Oh, unless he literally means to chop his productivity down with rough and indiscriminately blows?
+Hmm.

 <p>
 Alice: "Hey, I just sent you an email".<br/>